 Actors

-Application: the device or object wants to recognize the identification scheme of an IoT identifier.
+Application: a device or a user who wants to recognize the identification scheme of an IoT identifier and configure the identified device in an oneM2M deployment.

 The M2M service platform provided by the M2M service provider.

 The M2M service platform has a heterogeneous identification function to automatically recognize the identification scheme of an IoT identifier.
 It’s a service layer functionality provided by the oneM2M System.